 Spirometry (pulmonary function)

-You stand up straight and close your teeth and lips around the mouthpiece of the device.
-You can simply breathe through it.
-The assistant will ask you to breathe in deeply and then blow out as hard and as much as possible.
+Use the device by standing up straight, closing both teeth and lips around the mouthpiece of the device, then breathing in deeply, breathing out and breathing ahead.
 These measurements are taken at least 3 times to get a reliable result.
 This test is carried out at the initial examination and on clinical grounds afterwards.

 Audiometry (hearing test)

 Hearing is tested with pure tone audiometry during the initial medical examination.
 In the soundproof hearing cabin, you can hear sounds of different frequencies and intensities through the headphones.
 You must not have a hearing loss of more than 35 dB at any of the frequencies 500, 1000 or 2000 Hz or more than 50 dB at 3000 Hz in each ear.
 This test is done every 5 years until the age of 40 and thereafter every 2 years.